 Per Alberto’s recommendation, we came three days earlier to check out Reykjavík and do some exploring of our own.
 The moment we—a couple of underdressed, volcano-seeking, sun-loving tourists used to Croatia’s mild climate—stepped off the plane, we faced the harsh reality of Iceland’s weather.

 Cool gusts of wind sent rain flying into our windshield as we left the somber airport.
 On the road to the capital, the scenery on both sides was enveloped by an impenetrable mist.
-Maybe this wasn’t going to be the holiday we were hoping for.
+They said this was the best time to visit Iceland, but maybe this wasn’t going to be the holiday we were hoping for.

 Vagaries of weather be damned, we weren’t going to sit around waiting for the tour to start.
 The next day we wandered around Reykjavík, sightsaw and took photos like all good tourists do.
 A particular standout was the Hallgrímskirkja, Iceland’s tallest church and, judging by its architecture, almost certainly a top-secret space shuttle waiting for lift-off.
 We also made another discovery: it turns out Icelandic people’s skin is made of sheet metal.
 Parents were sauntering around with their kids in short sleeves like it was nothing!
 Freezing in our jackets, we hurried past them to stay warm.

 A feast for the eyes right outside the capital

 The real excitement came after we left the city.
 Alberto had pitched us a handful of spots near Reykjavík, so we rented a car and set off on our merry way.
 Before long, modern construction melted into wild landscape.
 Everywhere around us plains, mountains, lakes and beaches spread into the horizon.
 The gloomy, dark terrain interspersed with resplendent blankets of moss felt soothing and foreboding at the same time.